czou40/PassiveHapticRehab/README.md

 2. Cleaned up the python code and allowed it to exit gracefully when ctrl-c is pressed.

 3. Decoupled the python code from Unity.
 Now the python code can run independently of Unity.

-# Multithreaded Unity Python MediaPipe Hands
-Testing hand tracking inside of Unity using Google MediaPipe Hands Python framework.
-Webcam readings, piping, and MediaPipe Hands all run on a different thread.

 # Instructions
 1. Requires Python, Unity Hub, a WebCam, and decently fast CPU.